Skip to contents

 To calculate conditional-age-at-length data formatted for Stock Synthesis:

-Creates unexpanded conditional-age-at-length data for both sexes with input sample sizes based on the observed number of fish in each length bin by year.
+Creates unexpanded conditional-age-at-length data for each sex with input sample sizes based on the observed number of fish in each length bin by year.
+It returns a dataframe with conditional-age-at-length data by sex (sex = 0, sex = 1, sex = 2).
+If the dir function input is specified, it will write the dataframe to a csv file.

 Maps